Brighouse and Rastrick Brass Band

 The Brighouse and Rastrick Brass Band is a British brass band formed in 1881.
 The band is based in Brighouse, in Calderdale, West Yorkshire, England.
 The band is known across the world, and is regarded by many as the best and most consistent "public subscription band" in the world.
+In 2022 the band were British Open champions, the Brass in Concert champions, and were voted 2022 4barsrest Band of the Year.
+The band are regarded as one of the finest brass bands in history, and are in high demand across the globe.

 History

-Throughout its history, the majority of premier band championships have been held by "Briggus", whilst the band has also attracted a formidable reputation for highly entertaining concerts for both the general public and brass band connoisseur.
+Throughout its history, the majority of premier band championships have been held by Brighouse and Rastrick, whilst the band has also attracted a formidable reputation for highly entertaining concerts for both the general public and brass band connoisseur.

-The band was formed over 125 years ago through public donations given by the townsfolk of the adjacent villages of Brighouse and Rastrick that face each other across the River Calder in West Yorkshire, England.
+The band was formed over 140 years ago in 1881, through public donations given by the townsfolk of the adjacent villages of Brighouse and Rastrick, that face each other across the River Calder in West Yorkshire, England.

 Today, it still continues to be supported through public subscriptions and its own fund raising efforts.
-Its amateur members traditionally pride themselves on being financially independent, never having been beholden to any commercial interest, yet they are still regarded as one of the "elite" on the contest and concert platforms.
+Its “amateur” members traditionally pride themselves on being financially independent, never having been beholden to any commercial interest, yet they are still regarded as one of the "elite" on the contest and concert platforms.

 Since January 1995, the band has practised at their purpose-built hall and music library called West Ridings at Brighouse High School on Finkil Street in the north of Brighouse.

 In 2009 (when conducted by Richard Evans), Brighouse and Rastrick achieved "Most Entertaining Band" at Brass in Concert.
-In 2010 (when conducted by Professor David King) they won the Regional Championship in Yorkshire, regarded as the strongest region for banding in the world and the National Championships of Great Britain, a competition held at London's Royal Albert Hall, a feat replicated the following year, the Yorkshire Championship title in 2011 and the National Championship title.
+In 2010 (when conducted by Professor David King) they won the Regional Championship in Yorkshire, regarded as the strongest region for banding in the world and the National Championships of Great Britain, a competition held at London's Royal Albert Hall.
+This feat was replicated the following year, the Yorkshire Championship title in 2011 and the National Championship title.
 Along with the contest successes, followers of brass band website 4barsrest.com voted Brighouse & Rastrick and conductor David King "Band of the Year 2011" and "Conductor of the Year 2011" respectively.

 In 2012, the band were therefore aiming for a hat trick of wins at both events, only to be pipped to second place at each.
 With another second placing in Yorkshire and a fourth placing at the National Finals in 2013, it has taken until 2014 for B&R to reclaim the Yorkshire title under the leadership of David King.
-The band's principal cornet players Stuart Lingard was awarded the "Best Principal Cornet" for his contribution.
+The band's principal cornet player Stuart Lingard was awarded the "Best Principal Cornet" for his contribution.

-Since then, the band has had major successes across a number of contests, and has proven itself to be one of the finest brass bands in the world; while also maintaining a busy schedule of high profile performances across the UK and across the globe.
+Since then, the band has had major successes across a number of contests, and has proven itself to be one of the finest brass bands in the world; while also maintaining a busy schedule of high profile performances across the UK and the globe.